brundinm/brundinm/README.md

-- Developed the CWRC (Canadian Writing Research Collaboratory)&ndash;hosted Royal Society of Canada (RSC) Expert Panel on The Status and Future of Canada's Libraries and Archives mapping and timeline application, a SIMILE Exhibit web application framework displaying the location of, and the year of establishment for, many of the libraries and archives of Canada.
+- Developed the CWRC (Canadian Writing Research Collaboratory)&ndash;hosted Royal Society of Canada (RSC) Expert Panel on The Status and Future of Canada's Libraries and Archives mapping and timeline application, a SIMILE Exhibit data publishing framework displaying the location of, and the year of establishment for, many of the libraries and archives of Canada.
 (2014)
-- Contributed to various systems and software tools in the CWRC infrastructure platform at the University of Alberta, including data modeling, data transformation, and systems and application collaborative work with various software application developers.
+- Contributed to various systems and software tools in the CWRC infrastructure platform at the University of Alberta, including data modeling, data transformation, and systems and tools collaborative development work with various software application developers.
 (2013&ndash;2016)
 - Designed and developed a GIS (geographic information system) application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource,